Bone Marrow Aspiration and Biopsy

 What is bone marrow?

-Bone marrow is a spongy substance found inside our large bones, such as the femur (thigh), hips, and ribs.
+Bone marrow is a spongy material found inside our large bones, such as the femur (thigh), hips, and ribs.
 It is made up of cells called hematopoietic stem cells.
 Hematopoietic stem cells are "baby" cells that become either white blood cells, red blood cells, or platelets.
-The bone marrow grows and stores these cells until they are needed.
-Cancer cells can find their way into the bone marrow, making it hard for the marrow to do its job of making healthy blood cells.
+Your bone marrow grows and stores these cells until they are needed.
+Cancer cells can find their way into your bone marrow, making it hard for the marrow to do its job of making healthy blood cells.

 What are bone marrow aspiration and biopsy?

-Bone marrow aspiration and biopsy are tests to check how your bone marrow is working or to check if you have cancer cells.
+Bone marrow aspiration and biopsy are tests used to see how your bone marrow is working, or to check for cancer cells.

 • Bone marrow aspiration uses a needle to take a sample of bone marrow fluid from inside the bone.